 Single-use plastic bags are used only for a few minutes and then thrown away.
 Each citizen of Montenegro use in average 400 to 600 single-use plastic bags per year and none is recycled in Montenegro: in the best case, if they do not end up in nature, they are piled up in landfills.

 Zero Waste has started a national petition in July 2017 to ban once and for all single-use plastic bags in Montenegro.

-On the 7th of September 2017, Dragan Asanovic, General Director of the Waste Management and Communal Services Directorate of the Ministry of Sustainable Development has informed us he is willing to amend the directive regarding plastic bags and packaging and asked us to make a proposal of implementation plan for our proposal.
+Update 07.09.2017: Dragan Asanovic, General Director of the Waste Management and Communal Services Directorate of the Ministry of Sustainable Development has informed us he is willing to amend the directive regarding plastic bags and packaging and asked us to make a proposal of implementation plan for our proposal.
 We expect to have it finalized by end November 2017.

 Do you know how many citizen have signed the petition?
 500 offline + 3137 online!